Rapid Method for Computing the Mechanical Resonances of Irregular Objects: Method

 Inserted into the Euler-Lagrange equations, \autoref{eqn:wave_lagrangian} gives a generalized eigenvalue problem for the resonance frequencies $\omega$ \cite{demarest_rus}:

 where the left-hand side captures the kinetic energy and the right-hand side the potential energy due to the material stiffness.
-This relation for the resonance frequencies is exact in the absence of acoustic loss, however, corrections from attenuation scale as $1/Q^2$ where $Q$ is the resonance quality factor. \cite{rus_toolbox} In high-quality samples, $Q$ is typically of order $10^4$ and these corrections are negligible compared to systematic uncertainties. \cite{rus_toolbox,sr2ruo4_sc,mn3x_strong} By indexing the basis functions $\Phi_\lambda$ (for an explicit example see \citet{rus_toolbox}), \autoref{eqn:eigval} can be assembled into a matrix equation and solved using a numerical linear algebra library.
+For anisotropic materials, including single crystals, the coordinate system used to perform the integration must be referenced to the coordinate axes used to specify the material's elastic tensor, $C_{ijkl}$.
+This relation for the resonance frequencies is exact in the absence of acoustic loss, with corrections from attenuation scale as $1/Q^2$ where $Q$ is the resonance quality factor. \cite{rus_toolbox} In high-quality samples, $Q$ is typically of order $10^4$ and these corrections are negligible compared to systematic uncertainties. \cite{rus_toolbox,sr2ruo4_sc,mn3x_strong} By indexing the basis functions $\Phi_\lambda$ (for an explicit example see \citet{rus_toolbox}), \autoref{eqn:eigval} can be assembled into a matrix equation and solved using a numerical linear algebra library.
 The size of the matrices scale as $N^3$ and the spectrum can be computed in a fraction of a second for $N\sim 15$.
 Computing resonance modes in this way reduces the problem to tabulating integrals of the basis functions and their derivatives over the sample volume.
 The strength of the power basis is that, for simple sample geometries, these integrals can be computed exactly.

 For irregularly shaped samples, however, the integrals in \autoref{eqn:eigval} must be evaluated numerically.
-The most natural first step is to partition the irregular object into tetrahedra -- a procedure that is both computationally cheap and applicable to arbitrary geometries.
+The most natural first step is to partition the irregular object into tetrahedra---a procedure that is both computationally cheap and applicable to arbitrary geometries.
 Although volume integrals over tetrahedral elements can be performed numerically in principle, evaluation of these integrals to sufficient precision is difficult.
 For example, computing these integrals becomes prohibitively slow using a recursive, closed-form solution \cite{tetrahedron_int}.
 Alternatively, using quadrature integration limits the method to a power basis of order $N\le 10$, as quadrature rules over tetrahedra have only been computed to order 20 and the forward calculation using a polynomial basis of order $N$ requires tabulating integrals of products of two basis functions, which are polynomials up to order $2N$ \cite{tetrahedron_quad}.